MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/configure-slb-for-ha-ports.md

 # Configure Software Load Balancer for high availability ports

-> Applies to: Azure Stack HCI, versions 21H2 and 20H2; Windows Server 2022, Windows Server 2019, Windows Server 2016
+> Applies to: Azure Stack HCI, versions 21H2 and 20H2; Windows Server 2022, Windows Server 2019

 ## Overview of high availability ports rule

-High availability ports is a type of load-balancing rule that helps you load-balance all protocols across all ports, both frontend and backend.
+High availability ports is a type of load-balancing rule that helps you load-balance all protocols across all ports.
 Similar to all load-balancing rules, high availability ports rule relies on the 5-tuple connection: source address, destination address, source port, destination port, and protocol.

 To apply this rule, you set your **Protocol** status to **All**, so that both User Datagram Protocol (UDP) and Transmission Control Protocol (TCP) datagrams are accepted.
 You also need to set your **Frontend Port** and **Backend Port** to **0** for high availability.

 ### Why use high availability ports?

-High availability ports are useful for high availability scenarios and scaling out Network Virtual Appliances (NVA) within your virtual and logical networks.
+High availability ports are useful for high availability scenarios and scaling out Network Virtual Appliances (NVA) within your virtual networks.
 This feature can also assist in load balancing a large number of ports.

 An example use case regarding NVAs and high availability ports is to secure your workload from threats where the appliances need to be highly available and reliable.
 High availability ports can provide high availability and reliability by offering:

 - Fast failover to healthy instances
 - High performance with scale-out to *n*-active instances
-- Provision of *n*-active and active-passive scenarios

 ## Prerequisites